dougeby/IntuneDocs/InTuneDocs/DeployUse/vpn-connections-in-microsoft-intune.md

 **Bypass VPN when connected to company Wi-Fi network** (Windows Phone 8.1 only)|Specifies that the VPN connection will not be used when the device is connected to the company Wi-Fi network.
 **Bypass VPN when connected to home Wi-Fi network** (Windows Phone 8.1 only)|Specifies that the VPN connection will not be used when the device is connected to a home Wi-Fi network.

-The following additional settings are available for Windows 10 Desktop and Mobile devices
+The following additional settings are available for Windows 10 desktop and mobile devices.

 Setting name  |More information
 ---------|---------